 Focus on developing advanced Spanish reading skills.
 Will include an approach to media literacy, practice in the comprehension of various types of non-fiction, and an introduction to the literary analysis of genres including fiction, poetry and drama.
+Will use oral discussion, papers, and presentations to practice the target language and analyze scientific, historical, and cultural issues from more than one perspective.
 Conducted in Spanish.
 Prerequisites: SP 301 or 311; successful completion of WR 111; or consent of instructor.

-311. Intermediate Grammar and Composition (3-6 hours)
+311. Advanced Spanish Composition (3-6 hours)